 Oddworld: Stranger’s Wrath was a departure from the series’ established reputation as puzzle-platforming, with no appearance or mention of Abe or Munch.
 Gone too was the meek protagonist and black-and-white ideology, but the story and landscape were inescapably Oddworld, and for all the Stranger’s muscle and ammo he was no less at the bottom of the food chain and fighting to free his land from industrial ravage.
 Stranger’s Wrath was released in February 2005.

 Oddworld Inhabitants closed its internal game development studio later in 2005 to persue a more traditional Hollywood model of outsourcing production to other companies.
 Although their debut feature film project was scuppered by the economic downturn of 2008, Oddworld games were made available on digital distribution services, eventually forming the Oddboxx collection of all four existing titles.
 Through this the Inhabitants formed a symbiotic bond with UK developer Just Add Water, who has seized the reins of Oddworld ever since.

-Just Add Water have released Oddworld: Stranger’s Wrath HD on PlayStation®3, PlayStation®Vita and PC; and Oddworld: Munch’s Oddysee HD on PS3 and PS Vita, with a re-release of Munch planned for PC.
+As a publisher we have released Oddworld: Stranger’s Wrath HD on PS3, PlayStation Vita and PC; and Oddworld: Munch’s Oddysee HD on PS3 and PS Vita, with a re-release of Munch planned for PC.
 Stranger's Wrath was also released for mobile devices in 2014 (developed by Square One Games).
 The team is now firmly focused on Oddworld: New 'n' Tasty, a 2.5D remake of the original 1997 game that released in 2014 on PS4 and in 2015 on PS3, Xbox One and PC, with Wii U and PS Vita versions to follow.

 For a list of all the awards Oddworld games have received, click here.